yiisoft/yii2/docs/guide/input-validation.md

 ### Creating validator <span id="multiple-attributes-validator"></span>

-Let's say we need to check if salary is enough for children.
+Let's say we need to check if family income is enough for children.
 We can create inline validator `validateChildrenFunds` for that which will run only when `childrenCount` is more than 0.

 Note that we can't use all validated attributes (`['personalSalary', 'spouseSalary', 'childrenCount']`) when attaching